 To fully understand the state of your environment, an indoor air quality test is vital.
 Because we mostly live and work indoors, the air we take in is crucial.
 In addition, most of the pollutants in our homes or at work cannot be seen and they do not always give off a smell.
-Good indoor air quality should also not be confused with cleanliness or hygiene.
-A visibly clean home or office can have a number of air quality issues that are difficult to rectify if they are not identified properly.
+Adequate indoor air quality should not be mistaken for hygeine or cleanliness.
+A home or office that looks completely clean can have a variety of air quality issues that are difficult to rectify if they are not identified properly.

 You should consider an air quality test if you are having:

 If you are experiencing any of these, you must consider ordering an air assessment.
 Poor indoor air quality could be the reason for all of these issues.

 Our indoor air quality assessment service provides you with a detailed comprehensive written report on the findings of our tests and detailed recommendations on how you can improve the indoor air quality of your home or office.
 We pride ourselves on having the most extensive and up to date instrumentation and have been informed by countless clients and colleagues in the industry that we use more equipment and instrumentation than our competitors.
 Better equipment as well as extensive experience and industry certification provides better and more valuable air quality assessments.

 Criminal Code changes have been made and listed in Bill C-45.
 These amendments to the Health and Safety Negligence bill were made on March 31st, 2004.
 Overall, it presents substantial new responsibilities, more chance of investigation, arrest and the potential of corporations being held liable for crimes within the workplace.

 To summarize, being held liable for not providing a safe place to work in is possible for any employer.
 Inadequate workplace air quality which puts employees in danger, can lead to a prosecution (both criminal or civil).